lasseslips/fft-core/README.md

 Created as part of the "[Agile Hardware Design](https://github.com/schoeberl/agile-hw)" ([02201](https://kurser.dtu.dk/course/02201)) course at DTU.

+This readme is best read with support for LaTeX math rendering enabled (such as in VSCode).

 ### Creators : Group 8
 - Andreas Lildballe (s214387, [DreasL02](https://github.com/DreasL02))
 - Lasse Slipsager (s224007, [lasseslips](https://github.com/lasseslips))